 Long-term data can be used to identify the factors leading to changes to water quality, such as aquatic plant management activities, changes in the watershed land use, and the response of the lakes to environmental changes.
 The CLMN Water Quality Monitoring Program supports volunteer water quality monitors across the state following a clearly defined schedule.
 In the first level of the program, Secchi disk readings are encouraged 2-3 times a month from ice out to ice on.
 In the CLMN expanded monitoring program, water samples are collected for analysis of TP two weeks after ice out, and once each in June, July and August.
 Water samples are collected and processed for chlorophyll-a once each in June, July, and August.
-Temperature profiles are encouraged anytime a Secchi reading is taken, but recommended to be done at the same time water samples for TP and chlorophyll-a.
+Temperature profiles are encouraged anytime a Secchi reading is taken, but recommended to be done at the same time water samples for TP and chlorophyll-a are collected.
 If the necessary equipment is available to collect dissolved oxygen profiles, these are encouraged at least monthly as well.

-It is recommended that the group identify at least one volunteer and sign up for level one (collecting Secchi disk readings of water clarity) of the CLMN program.
-CLMN expanded monitoring parameters (temperature, dissolved oxygen, total phosphorus, and chlorophyll-a) should be added as soon as the lake can be enrolled by the WDNR.
+The last time that there is any water quality data from either Sand Bar or Tomahawk Lake is in 2015.
+It is recommended that volunteers be identified to collect basic water quality data as a part of the CLMN program and that these volunteers start as soon as possible.
+Volunteers should at least sign up for level one (collecting Secchi disk readings of water clarity) of the CLMN program.
+CLMN expanded monitoring parameters (temperature, dissolved oxygen, total phosphorus, and chlorophyll-a) should be added as soon as the lakes can be enrolled by the WDNR.
 The intensity/success of water quality monitoring efforts should be evaluated at least every three years.
 The background information and trends provided by these data are invaluable for current and future lake and aquatic plant management planning.